HeyHeyChicken/YouTube-Video-Downloader/README.md

 ## 👋 Introduction

-**NOVA** is an open-source personal assistant that you can host on your server.<br/>
+**YouTube Video Downloader** is an open-source tool that allows you to download YouTube videos.<br/>
-You can communicate with it orally or in writing, most of his skills are designed to work offline to protect your privacy.

 ## 🔧 Prerequisites